drewrwilson/drewrwilson.github.io/_posts/projects/2015-01-01-mobile-orchestra.md

 **How does it work?** One person plugs their phone into a loud speaker or other mobile sound system.
 Then he or she opens the app and shares a link with other cyclists.
 When a person joins, a new track is added to the mix, representing their involvement.
 When a person leaves the group, their soundtrack also leaves.

 ## Started at a hack day
-This was the winning project at the Civic Happiness hackathon in San Francisco.
-I came up with the idea when I was participating in Critical Mass and wanted to have a fun way to represent data about the ride in loud speaker playing music during the ride.
-There were 6 people on the team that made this.
-The hack day was only 8 hours long, so the project started out as a big idea, but we had to carve it down to a minimalist, functioning project by the end of the day.
-Originally we wanted to use GPS location data to determine the speed, direction, and size of the cyclist group then represent that data with audio and generate music.
-With the time constraints we had to scale back our ambitions to something smaller.
-The end product is now something that adds a track to a mix every time someone opens the app and removes the track when they leave.
+I came up with the idea while participating in Critical Mass bike ride.
+We had 6 people on the team that made this during a an 8 hour long "Civic Happiness" hackathon in San Francisco.

 ## Links
  * [code on github](https://github.com/codeforamerica/mobile-orchestra)